-Mylo is a Canadian investment app that automatically rounds up your purchases and invests the difference in a portfolio made up of low-cost ETFs.
+Moka (formerly Mylo) is a Canadian investment app that automatically rounds up your purchases and invests the difference in a portfolio made up of low-cost ETFs.

 After you create an account, you need to connect your bank to the app so that whenever you spend using your debit or credit card, the spare change is invested.

-Mylo invests your money in a diversified portfolio that reflects your risk tolerance and investment needs.
+Moka invests your money in a diversified portfolio that reflects your risk tolerance and investment needs.
 They offer TFSA, RRSP, and non-registered accounts.

-Security: They protect your money using 256-bit encryption similar to what banks use.
+Security: They protect your money using 256-bit encryption, similar to what banks use.
 However, your investment account is not insured by the Canadian Investor Protection Fund (CIPF).

-For more details, read this Mylo review.
+For more details, read this Moka review.

-Pros of Mylo
+Pros of Moka

 - You can start investing with $5